iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/getting_started/getting_started.md

 ## Operating System

-The IOTA-Core is written in Go and can be deployed on all major platforms.
+The IOTA-Core software is written in Go and can be deployed on all major platforms.
-The [recommended setup](../how_tos/using_docker.md) uses Docker to run the IOTA-Core together with some INX extensions secured behind a [Traefik](https://traefik.io) SSL reverse proxy.
+The [recommended setup](../how_tos/using_docker.md) uses Docker to run IOTA-Core together with some INX extensions secured behind a [Traefik](https://traefik.io) SSL reverse proxy.

 ## Configuration

-The IOTA-Core uses two JSON configuration files that you can tweak based on your deployment requirements:
+IOTA-Core uses two JSON configuration files that you can tweak based on your deployment requirements:

 - `config.json` - Includes all core configuration parameters.
 - `peering.json` - Includes connection details to node neighbors (peers).